cf73/agpur/content/collections/pages/interconnects.md

   -
     id: loolbcil
     title: 'Variable Strands'
+    text: |-
-    text: 'Multiple pairs of solid Ag strands, scaled by the Golden Ratio (1.618), combine to provide a naturally balanced musical portrayal through all octaves... with unmatched air, top octave resolution, and exquisitely detailed stage imagery.'
+      Multiple pairs of solid Ag strands, scaled by the Golden Ratio (1.618), combine to provide a naturally balanced musical portrayal through all octaves... with unmatched air, top octave resolution, and exquisitely detailed stage imagery.

+       XLR Harmonie is terminated with Neutrik Pro Ag locking connectors.
+Athène and Heracles use an Ag-plated fluorocarbon dielectric premium XLR.
+Locking Neutriks are a no-cost substitution for Pro or studio use.
+      RCA Single-ended AgPur Interconnecting Cables use a minimal mass RCA plug comprising silver-plated tellurium/copper contacts.
+This design preserves an all Ag conductor path, providing total signal coherence.
+Alternatively, locking WBT 0152Ag are available for Pro or studio use.
     type: core_tech
     enabled: true
 gallery: